This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 mechanism for communication.

-Guarantee tasks are completed
+Guaranteeing tasks are completed

-If service A sends a synchronous message to service B, but never gets a response, or gets an error, what do you do?
+If service A sends a synchronous message to service B but never gets a response or gets an error, what do you do?

 Most code just errors out.
 Some code uses retry logic, but if you’re not careful, this might result in service B